 The WIOA Youth Program focuses on assisting out-of-school youth and in-school youth with one or more identified barriers as they prepare for employment and postsecondary education opportunities, attain educational and/or skills training credentials, and secure employment with career/promotional opportunities.
-These services are made possible through federal funding allocated toward the states, and subsequently passed through local workforce development boards (LWDBs) to deliver comprehensive youth services through regional, competitively procured providers.
+These services are made possible through federal funding allocated toward the states, and subsequently passed through Local Areas/LWDBs to deliver comprehensive youth services through regional, competitively procured providers.

-PURPOSE OF GUIDE
+PURPOSE OF MANUAL